-IT related issues are a regular source of pain for many small business owners.
+IT problem solving issues are a regular source of pain for many small business owners.
 Technology is great when it’s working, but can soon become a time and money drain otherwise.
 Despite the fact that worldwide IT spending was flat in 2016, it still totaled approximately $3.41 trillion.
 That’s big money, no matter how you look at it.

 Problems on the Horizon